privacyguides/privacyguides.org/docs/maps.md

 ![HERE WeGo logo](assets/img/maps/here.png){ align=right }

 **HERE WeGo** is a proprietary app made by HERE Technologies, a company owned by a consortium of multiple German automakers as well as Intel.
-Unlike the previous recommendations, HERE WeGo uses its own map data rather than relying on OpenStreetMap.
 The app's features include turn-by-turn navigation for walking, cycling and driving as well as using public transport, live traffic information, speed camera warnings, terrain and satellite maps, the ability to download maps for offline use, and shop info such as opening times or Yelp reviews.

 The app can send your location data in order to provide real-time traffic information, but this is an opt-in feature and the data is anonymized (not linked to your personal identity).